jojobear13/shinpokered/README.md

   - Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability
   - Warning: The difficulty will be compounded if both trainer scaling and hard mode are active
   - Oak's pokeballs will be upgraded to great balls if you beat the route 22 rival in hard mode
+- Alt Trainer Moves
+  - There is an old man in the Viridian City schoolhouse who toggles this feature on & off.
+  - When active, many enemy trainer Pokémon will have slight changes to their move lists such as having more TM moves.
+  - Their moves will be more competitive at higher levels.
 - Added the Clause Brothers to Viridian City
   - They toggle enforcement of the item, sleep, and/or freeze clauses
   - The clauses apply to the player and AI equally